 - Begin to write up your fellowship proposal with time to spare.
 Do not leave it to the last minute.
 This year’s deadline to receive completed applications will be 5:00 pm, March 3, 2017(FIRM).

 - If you are a Canadian citizen, begin the process to get your ITIN in order that you can receive the stipend.
 Note: Any delay in getting the ITIN number processed by the US government (they take their good old time in processing these forms) will delay your stipend.
 Student research stipend for 8-10 weeks is $3,000 (prorated for any time less than 8 weeks).
 A faculty sponsor stipend is $1,000 and must be paid into appropriate WSU or HFHS account.

 If you are interested in research, the School of Medicine in collaboration with Henry Ford Hospital provides an excellent opportunity for you to engage in a research project by applying for a Medical Student Summer Research Fellowship (MSSRF).
 The research activity may be a basic science laboratory project or clinical/outcomes study performed under the mentorship of a Wayne State SOM faculty member or adjunct faculty member.
 Typically, the First Year students’ schedule is the only one that can accommodate the time for this program (8 – 10 weeks).
 However, if any Second or Third Year student is able to identify a suitable block of time (8 – 10 weeks) to do research while completing the other requirements of the medical school curriculum, the application will also be considered.
 A letter from the Dean of Medical Student Affairs would be necessary for students beyond the First Year summer break.

 The MSSRF fellowships are competitive and limited in number.
-Awarded individuals will receive a stipend of $TBD for 8 to 10 weeks of research during the summer.
+Awarded studentswill receive a stipend of $3,000 for 8 to 10 weeks of research during the summer.
 Work designed to be performed over less than 8 weeks may also be submitted, however, if deemed competitive and awarded, the stipend will be prorated for the time invested.
 The faculty sponsor stipend is $1,000 and must be paid into appropriate WSU or HFHS account.

 Open submission for MSSRF applications will be January 18 through March 3, 2017.The deadline for the 2017 application cycle is 5:00 pm, March 3, 2017 (FIRM).
 Applications should be emailed to MSSRF@med.wayne.edu.